firdaus/temporal-python-sdk/README.md

 ----
 NOTE: I'm no longer working on this SDK.
-I will be focusing my efforts on downstream tools.
+I will be refocusing my efforts on downstream tools.
 ----

 # Unofficial Python SDK for the Temporal Workflow Engine